AdaRoseCannon/adarosecannon.github.io/_posts/2016-06-01-yet-another-progressive-webapp-post.md

 ## Some History and Background

-iOS introduced install to homescreen in iOS 5 (November 2011), at it's core functionality this was not much more than a glorified bookmark.
+iOS introduced install to homescreen in iOS 2.1 (September 2008), at it's core functionality this was [not much more than a glorified bookmark](http://gizmodo.com/5072967/iphone-secret-web-apps-can-mimic-real-apps).
 There is some slightly different behaviour developers may need to be aware of but nothing of note but this was enough introduce the concept of a web app.
 You declared your installed app configuration in the head of the page with meta tags. (icons etc)

 In Chrome 31 (November 2013) Chrome for Android Introduced this functionality.